efeuruk/My-React-Training-Ground/README.md

 # My-React-Training-Ground
 I am going to use this repository while learning more about React.js.

+# Current technologies that I used in this project
+Context Api
+json-server
+axios
+react router
+react lifecycle methods
+pose

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts